xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

 To do this, go to GitHub Desktop and you will find that you will find you are making a lot of changes compared to the original version of the GitHub repo, which you just cloned from mine.
 There are two steps you need to do:
 - Commit your changes.
 In the sidebar you will see there are several changed files and there are two empty things you need to fill in: Summary and Description (optional).
 Summary basically tell the future yourself about what this change is for.
 Therefore, it is recommended that you write down: Finish the Frontend part.
 Of course, you can write down anything!
 Then, click *commit to main* to commit the changes.
-- And then, click on fetch origin and push
+- And then, click on **push origin** to push your committed changes online
+- Wait several minutes and visit `https://github.com/[yourusername]/UCGIS-Fullstack-Geovisualization-Workshop/code` to see your final product.
+You are now officially online!

 ## Conclusion
 This is the end of the frontend lab.
-You should be able to reproduce the same webmap I have in here:
+You should be able to reproduce the same webmap I have in here:  `https://github.com/luyuliu/UCGIS-Fullstack-Geovisualization-Workshop/demo`.

 # Data reference